Release Notes

 - The canvas functions dealing with rasterization (

-argument accepted by the output methods is now a float in the range 0–1 rather than an integer from 0–100.
+qualityargument accepted by the output methods is now a float in the range 0–1 rather than an integer from 0–100.
 This is consistent with the encoderOptions arg in the spec.
 Quality now defaults to 0.92 (again, as per the spec) rather than lossless.

 Bugfixes

-but in the default, single-line mode the metrics will now report the width of the whitespace.- Changed the way text rendering was staged so that SVG exports didn’t entirely omit(!) text from their output.
+measureTextwas reporting zero when asked to measure a string that was entirely made of whitespace.
+This is still the case for ‘blank‘ lines whentextWrapis set totruebut in the default, single-line mode the metrics will now report the width of the whitespace.- Changed the way text rendering was staged so that SVG exports didn’t entirely omit(!) text from their output.
 As a result,

-struct to manage layout and rendering.
+Context2Ds now use an externalTypesetterstruct to manage layout and rendering.

 📦 ⟩ v0.9.21 ⟩ May 22, 2021